what is nad

 NAD+ was first identified in 1906 by Arthur Harden and William John Young during research into yeast fermentation.
 Over a century of subsequent research has established it as one of the most fundamental molecules in biology.

 NAD+ participates in over 500 enzymatic reactions across human metabolism.
-Its two primary roles are as an electron carrier in cellular energy production and as a signalling molecule that regulates a wide range of cellular processes including DNA repair, gene expression and enzyme activation.
+Its two primary roles are as an electron carrier in cellular energy production and as a signalling molecule regulating DNA repair, gene expression and enzyme activation — including the sirtuin family of enzymes.

 Without adequate NAD+, cells cannot produce energy efficiently, cannot repair DNA damage effectively, and cannot activate several important classes of regulatory enzymes.
 It is not an optional molecule — it is fundamental to life.